breatheco-de/content/src/content/how-to/how-to-install-javascript.md

 v18.15.0
 ```

+> The version could be different.

 ### MacOS

 #### Installing NodeJs through download from nodejs.org

 Once we access the download area (the link above), we must select `macOS installer` and download it.

-Because it doesn't require any type of modification while installing, you will only have to start the installer and follow the steps ("following", "following", "following", "end".)
+Because it doesn't require any type of modification while installing, you will only have to start the installer and follow the steps ("next", "next", "next", "finish".)

 #### Installing NodeJs through homebrew